-In alignment with courses being offered through distance education for the remainder of the semester, the Office of Military and Veteran Affairs services will be offered from a distance as our staff works remotely during this time.
-You will be able to receive the support, guidance, and mentoring via phone, email, and Zoom.
+As the fall semester starts, the Office of Military and Veteran Affairs will begin in-person services.
+You will be able to receive the support, guidance, and mentoring via face-to-face appointments, phone, email, and Zoom.

 For an appointment, you may call our office at 269-387-4444.
 Phone calls will be attended to in the order received.